InnerSourceCommons/innersourcecommons.org/content/community/_index.md

         <div class="feature-card text-center">
           <i class="ti-key mb-3"></i>
           <h4 class="mb-2">Join a Working Group</h4>
-          <p>Join one of our three working groups to contribute to the creation of ISC resources.</p>
+          <p>Join a working group to collaborate with other InnerSource practitioners.
+Each working group is producing learning resources about InnerSource.</p>
          <b>See more below</b>
         </div>
       </div>